-For further information on contraindications, precautions, side effects and drug interactions, refer to the BNF or the Summary of Product Characteristics.
+For further information on contraindications, precautions, side effects and medication interactions, refer to the British National Formulary (BNF) or the Summary of Product Characteristics (SPC).

 Monitoring

 Patients should be counselled to report any signs or symptoms of toxicity.
 Secondary care will ensure that regular sputum samples, CRP, respiratory function and renal function monitoring take place as appropriate for each patient.